theos/theos.dev/docs/Installation-iOS.md

 1. Install the Swift toolchain (optional):

-	`swift-toolchain` is on the BigBoss repo.
+	Install `swift` if using Procursus, else install `swift-toolchain` from the BigBoss repo.

 	Note that compiling Swift code requires a fairly modern SDK.
 It is recommended that you use the latest SDK that you can get.